Transfer of the business (due to sale or death)

 Transfer of the business by the business person

-They will have to file the annual VAT summary, form 390, for the year the activity ended.Finally, they must submit the corresponding tax registry declaration (form 036), filling in box 150, within one month of the cessation.
+You must also submit the annual VAT summary, form 390, corresponding to the year of termination.Finally, they must submit the corresponding tax registry declaration (form 036), filling in box 150, within one month of the cessation.

 Transfer of the business by heir

 On the death of the entrepreneur, outstanding tax liabilities are passed on to the heirs, or to the representative of the estate, as long as the estate has not been accepted.If there are goods delivered or services rendered by the deceased business person or professional that are pending invoicing and/or collection, it is the heirs (or estate) who must issue the outstanding invoices.